Danny & the Juniors: 1960s

 In 1960, the band was signed to Dick Clark's Swan Records label, and they released one more record, "Twistin' USA".
 It made it into the Top 40, and became their final hit single.
 They went on to release several more singles, but were not able to repeat their earlier successes.

-White left the group to concentrate on writing and production either in 1959, or sometime near the end of the band's recording career in the early 1960s or the early 1960s.
+White left the group to concentrate on writing and production either in 1959, or sometime near the end of the band's recording career in the early 1960s.
 He was very successful in this venture, composing a number of hits, including "You Don't Own Me" for Lesley Gore, and "1-2-3" and "Like a Baby" for Len Barry.

 Through the rest of the 1960s, the Juniors also appeared on Guyden Records, Mercury Records, and Luv Records (a subsidiary of Bell Records); they split in 1964 before reuniting in 1968 to re-record "Rock 'n' Roll Is Here To Stay" for Luv Records.

-In 1973, they re-recorded "At The Hop" for Crunch Records, which was owned by the same company that owned their ABC-Paramount Records master recordings.
+In 1973, they re-recorded "At the Hop" for Crunch Records, which was owned by the same company that owned their ABC-Paramount Records master recordings.

 1970s to the present

 In 1976, "At the Hop" was re-issued, and it made its way into the Top 40 of the UK Singles Chart, reaching no. 39.
 The single was commercially used for the Canadian National Exhibition, changing the words to "Let's go to the Ex" rather than "Let's go to the hop."
 It was parodied by the band Dash Rip Rock with their single entitled "Let's Go Smoke Some Pot", and by NRBQ during the 1973 energy crisis under the title "Get That Gasoline".

 The group appeared in the 1973 Columbia Pictures concert film Let the Good Times Roll hosted by Richard Nader.
 This was one of the first 1950s-themed nostalgia films.

 Billy Carlucci, Joe "Terry" Terranova, and Frank Maffei appeared on season 3, episode 3, of the syndicated series Sha Na Na as Danny and the Juniors performing "At the Hop", "Twistin' U.S.A.", and "Rock and Roll is Here to Stay".

 Danny & the Juniors, featuring Joe Terry, continued to tour, with Terranova singing lead, along with Maffei, and Maffei's brother Bobby.
 They appeared at music festivals in England following the release of their Swan recordings by Rollercoaster Records, who had acquired the original master tapes.

 In 2003, the group was inducted into the Vocal Group Hall of Fame; they performed "Rock and Roll Is Here to Stay" at the Vocal Group Hall of Fame's 2004 concert.

 From September 2011, Frank Maffei and Terranova presented an hour-long rock'n'roll radio special for London's Covent Garden Radio in the UK.

-Since July 2025, later addition Bobby Maffei, the brother of co-founding member Frank Maffei, is the only surviving member.
+Since July 2025, later addition Bobby Maffei is the only surviving member.